numlims/dq/readme.md

   join sample s on sidb.sample = s.id <br>
   join samplelocation on sample.samplelocation = samplelocation.id <br>
   where sidc.psn = '59493038'

+backward joins are noted with <. starting from the sample table, the query above could also be written as

+> select sample(<sampleidcont.psn, .location); sampleidcont.psn = '59493038'

+the brackets mean that both <sampleidcont.psn and .location are joined to sample.

 ## setup